Emmotes/ic_modron_library/docs/Jaheira.md

 | ![Magic Icon](images\magic.png) | ![Melee Icon](images\melee.png) | ![Ranged Icon](images\ranged.png) | Modest  | [https://ic.byteglow.com/modron/6Yv_YlUxFfujj05FwG9ed](https://ic.byteglow.com/modron/6Yv_YlUxFfujj05FwG9ed) | 1.50e42% |
 |   | ![Melee Icon](images\melee.png) | ![Ranged Icon](images\ranged.png) | Magic Non-Magic Variant | [https://ic.byteglow.com/modron/NEggb8lahcTbI2t9l8CmO](https://ic.byteglow.com/modron/NEggb8lahcTbI2t9l8CmO) | 1.51e41% |

 The Strong core wins by a very small margin over the Modest core.
 Enough that you may find either one out-performing the other based on the pipes you have.
-So use whichever you have the more favourable pipes for.\r\n\r\nThe Magic core isn't recommended due to its lack of health.
+So use whichever you have the more favourable pipes for.

+The Magic core isn't recommended due to its lack of health.

 [Back to Top](#top)